yahya12261/NewsLetter/README.md

 1. Open an Apache server and MySQL.
 2. Create your database.
-3. Add the `NewsLetterDB.sql` file to the SQL field to create the necessary tables.
+3. Add the `{yourDistLink}/NewsLetter/Databae/NewsLetterDB.sql` file to the SQL field to create the necessary tables.

 ## Configuration Setup